Architect: Dennis Hyndman, AIA: Hyndman & Hyndman Architecture, Encinitas, CA

 23.0' w by 9.5' h; Dove: 5.0' diameter

-ASG first heard about a new place of worship at St. Frances Cabrini in 2004 at a liturgical conference in California where Jeff met Fr.
+ASG first heard about plans for a new place of worship for St. Frances X. Cabrini at a liturgical conference in California where Jeff met Fr.
 Frank and parishioners.
-After years of prayer, patience and hard work by the entire parish, groundbreaking took place in 2014.
-The new worship space was dedicated during a glorious sunset on May 29, 2016!
+After over twelve years of prayer, patience, giving and hard work by the entire parish, their sparkling new worship space was finally dedicated during a glorious desert sunset!

 Abstracted wings or feathers extend across the doors and sidelights.
-Because the Narthex also serves as Cry Room, vision through the stained glass at/below eye-level is crucial and the white glass gives way to clear, colorless glass.
-The “water” idea that connects all floor-level stained glass appropriately begins here at the Baptistry.
-Water also represents the oceans that Mother Cabrini crossed many times during her world-wide ministry.
-In west Texas water is a symbol of Life, both corporal and spiritual.
-Water also symbolizes the Rio Grande/Río Bravo del Norte and this parish’s commitment and outreach to her neighbors on both sides of the river.
+Because the Narthex also serves as Cry Room, the white opal “wings” in the window’s upper reaches become clear, colorless glasses at eye-level.
+The “water” theme that connects and unifies all floor-level stained glass begins here near the Baptismal pool.
+In arid west Texas water is of heightened importance and a symbol of corporal and spiritual life.
+As the “water” continues to flow from window to window around the Nave, it recalls the Rio Grande/Río Bravo del Norte and this parish’s commitment and outreach to her neighbors on both sides of the river.

-THE BLESSED SACRAMENT CHAPEL’s stained glass enframes the Tabernacle like up-reaching hands.
-Each worshiper imbues the stained glass with their own personal meaning.
+THE BLESSED SACRAMENT CHAPEL’s stained glass enframes the Tabernacle like outstretched hands.
 While the opal glass echoes the “dove” and “angel wings” found elsewhere, there is also a profound sense of the miracle of the Eucharist.
-Or the white glass may be seen as the manna God provided during the wandering of the Israelites in the desert symbolizing God’s unexpected, undeserved gifts.
+The white glass can be seen as the manna God provided during the wandering of the Israelites in the desert symbolizing God’s unexpected, undeserved gifts.
 The victory of light over darkness is underscored by the contrast between the bright central area of the window and darker color along its edges and in the adjacent side windows.
 The red glass is visible from the Nave and calls attention to the Sanctuary Lamp.
+From these starting points, worshipers can discover their own personal meaning in the stained glass.
 (The chapel’s Gates and Sanctuary Lamp were created by Rick Findora, Lodi, Wisconsin.)

 The design for the SHRINE OF THE SACRED HEART’s stained glass was originally intended simply as one of the four “gem-like” Shrines and Chapels that surround the Nave.
 Conceptually, the stained glass for all four Chapels/Shrines can be thought of as the blossoming of the “seeds” anticipated in the Narthex Clerestories (future phase).
-The rich red glass at the center of this composition seemed perfect for a “flower”.
-Before anyone at Mother Cabrini had seen this stained glass design, it was decided that this shrine would be the “Shrine of the Sacred Heart”.
-Amazingly there already was a Sacred Heart in the design!
-About all that needed adding was emphasis on the “rose” and the drop of blood symbolizing Mary’s quiet suffering.
+The rich red glass at the focal points of these chapels are bright “flowers”.
+Before anyone at Mother Cabrini had seen the preliminary stained glass design for this shrine, it was decided that this shrine would be known as “Shrine of the Sacred Heart”.
+Surprisingly there already was a Sacred Heart in the design!
+About all that needed to be added was emphasis on the “rose” and the drop of blood symbolizing Mary’s quiet suffering.

-The stained glass in OUR LADY OF GUADALUPE SHRINE serves as the backdrop for a traditional statue of Our Lady.
+The stained glass in OUR LADY OF GUADALUPE SHRINE serves as the backdrop for traditional statues of Our Lady and San Juan Diego.
 The stained glass also provides a sense of separation and privacy within the shrine while blocking much of the harsh Chihuahuan Desert sun.
-The windows include symbols of the rich story of San Juan Diego and the Holy Mother’s appearances to him at the Hill of Tepeyac.
+These windows include symbols of the rich story of San Juan Diego and the Holy Mother’s appearances to him at the Hill of Tepeyac.
 A large central rose and smaller roses in the two side windows recall the miraculous winter roses that imprinted Juan Diego’s tilma with Our Lady’s holy image.
 Twelve Austrian lead-crystal prisms form a halo arching across the top of the window, above the sculpture.
 Amber tongues of flame complete the aura.
-The base of the sculpture is “cradled” above a crescent moon of opal glass.
-A severed, black snake (Satan) can be seen writhing along the bottom of all three windows as a reminder of the triumph of the grace of God and Mary over Evil.
+The base of the sculpture is “cradled” above the familiar crescent moon of opal glass.
+A severed, black serpent (Satan) can be seen writhing along the bottom of all three windows as a reminder of the triumph of the grace of God and Mary over Evil.

-If you glance upward in the Nave, you’ll spot the CUPOLA WINDOWS floating above the worship space.
-These bright windows are as much about light as they are about design.
-The bright amber glow they cast into the Nave is as important as their design.
-Opal amber and white glasses transform this ring of windows into the Prince of Peace’s CROWN OF LIGHT.
-Or does this circle of windows represent the first rays of a new dawn?
-Regardless of the meaning you find, the Cupola Windows, like the other stained glass, symbolize the victory of light over darkness.
+The CUPOLA WINDOWS float high above the Altar.
+These windows are as much about light as they are about imagery.
+Their amber glow softly brightens the Cupola.
+Opal white, amber and yellow glasses transform this ring of windows into a Crown Of Light for the Prince of Peace.
+This circle of windows can also be seen to represent the first rays of a new dawn.
+Regardless of the meaning found within, the Cupola Windows, like most of the Windows for Mother cabrini, underscore the victory of light over darkness.

 Materials: Mouthblown European glass, Austrian lead-crystal prisms, lead, solder.